History of the Czech language: Early West Slavic

 The disappearance of the odd yers strengthened the phonological contrast of palatalized (softened) and unpalatalized consonants, and resulted in alterations of epenthetic e and ∅ (null-phoneme).
 The contrast of the vowel quantity (length) was also strengthened.
 The depalatalization of consonants preceding e and ä took place later, thus the frequency of occurrence of palatalized consonants was lowered, but it strengthened the palatalization contrast at the same time.
 The change of ’ä > ě and ä > a took place at the end of the 12th century.

 The vowels were front (ä, e, i, ě) and back (a, o, u), and the front ones had their back variants (allophones), and vice versa.
 The consonants were divided into hard (b, p, v, m, t, d, r, l, n, c, z, s, k, g, ch) and soft – palatal or palatalized (t’, d’, ř, l’, n’, c’, s’, z’, č, š, ž, j, ň).
 This division was cardinal for the later development.

 The spirantisation of Slavic /g/ to /h/ is an areal feature shared by Ukrainian (and some southern Russian dialects), Belarusian, Slovak, Czech, Upper Sorbian (but not Polish or Lower Sorbian) and minority of Slovene dialects.
 This innovation appears to have travelled from east to west, and is sometimes attributed to contact with Scytho-Sarmatian.

 It is approximately dated to the 12th century in Slovak, the 12th to 13th century in Czech and the 14th century in Upper Sorbian.

 In the nominal declension, the traditional division according to the word-stem ending was progressively replaced by the gender principle (masculine, feminine and neuter) There were also three grammatical numbers: singular, dual and plural.

 The dual is also applied in verb conjugations.
 The past is expressed by aorist, imperfect, perfect and pluperfect.
 The future tense is not fixed yet; the present tense is often used instead.
 The contrast of perfective and imperfective aspects is not fully developed yet, there are also biaspectual and no-aspectual verbs.
 The Proto-Slavic supine was used after verbs of motion, but it was replaced by the infinitive.
 However, the contemporary infinitive ending -t formally continues the supine.

 Old Czech

 Earliest records

 The earliest written records of Czech date to the 12th to 13th century, in the form of personal names, glosses and short notes.

-The oldest known complete Czech sentence is a note on the foundation charter of the Litoměřice chapter at the beginning of the 13th century:
+The oldest known complete Czech sentence is a note on the foundation charter of the Litoměřice chapter from the beginning of the 13th century: